And it has nothing to do with "In God We Trust" printed on a $20 bill.

 So how can the Happiness Index by at an “all-time low” if only two categories dropped significantly?
 While I’m no expert on spirituality, I’ve been studying personal finance for more than two decades, and I think I can posit a theory…

 Money and God are two of the most important topics in our lives.

 I’m certainly not saying money is as important as God.
 I am saying both categories permeate our lives.
 For instance, those other sub-categories of the Happiness Index are all affected when we have less money and less connection to God.

 Don’t believe me?
 If you feel like you’ve lost your spirituality, then it’s possible you’re not optimistic about the future.
-If you’re in debt, it’s possible your family relationships are affected, because you don’t have the money to pay for your children’s clothing or college, much less retirement for you and your spouse.
+If you’re in debt, it’s possible your family relationships are affected because you don’t have the money to pay for your children’s clothing or college; or retirement for you and your spouse.

 Perhaps I’m just reinforcing what I already believe, but I’m convinced that financial independence is crucial for happiness.
-It has nothing to do with greed, which I define as the pursuit of money to the exclusion of God and family.
+It has nothing to do with greed.
+I define greed as the pursuit of money to the exclusion of God and family.
 Money is the means to happiness, not the goal.

 Meet the Author